 Period 1 is considered first.
-When the next period (2) is analysed it is assumed that the current for the preceding period (1) continues.
+When Period 2 is analysed it is assumed that the current for Period 1 continues.
 The capacity is then adjusted for the change in current between the two periods.
-This process is repeated until all periods have been considered.
+The same approach is followed for Period 3.
 In other words: